Confidence as Forecast: A Decision-Theoretic Interpretation of Confidence Intervals: 3 Neyman through the looking-glass

 \begin{enumerate} \item Check whether $T(X)$ is $\theta$-free for coverage, in the sense that $P_\theta(\theta \in I(X)\mid T)$ has the same functional form for all $\theta$; \item If so, and if this conditional coverage varies with $T$, use the design-based forecast $q^*(X) = P(\theta \in I(X)\mid T(X))$; and \item If no such $\theta$-free refinement exists, default to the nominal level $q(X)\equiv 1-\alpha$. \end{enumerate}

 In the first case mentioned above (standard unbounded, translation-invariant designs), our $\theta$-free statistics for coverage carry no more information about coverage than the design itself, and so whether we choose to condition on them or not, our ex-post forecast holds steady at $1-\alpha$.
 In the other two cases, they may carry extra information and, as we will see in the example below, may help us improve the quality of our predictions.
 In these situations, i.e., when we have reason to believe $T(X)$ is likely $\theta$-free under our design, we could then obtain usable plug-in conditional coverage probabilities by simulating datasets under a convenient $\theta$ or range of $\theta$s, tabulating coverage as a function of $T$, and then using the empirical coverage estimates as a kind of look-up table for ex post forecasts.
+The point here is not to solve the general problem of selecting among all possible refinements, but only to note that, when such refinements are available, they will yield forecasts that strictly improve on the best constant report of 1 - $\alpha$.